0xPolygonID/tutorials/mkdocs/docs/issuer/schema-builder.md

 In order to create new types of credentials, it is necessary to generate JSON schemas.
 These are the underlying files that define the credential attributes.
-The Schema Builder is a tool created to simplify the process of creating schemas by using an intuitive user interface and enabling everyone to check previously made schemas.
+[The Schema Builder](https://schema-builder-test.polygonid.me/) is a tool created to simplify the process of creating schemas by using an intuitive user interface and enabling everyone to check previously made schemas.

-!!!note
-    For a more technical guide with no use of the user interface, please head to [Create Custom Schema](schema.md).

 ## Schema Explorer
-The Schema Builder landing page presents a Schema Explorer, where you can find all previously created schemas and drill down your search for specific kinds of schemas.
+[The Schema Builder landing page](https://schema-builder-test.polygonid.me/) presents a Schema Explorer, where you can find all previously created schemas and drill down your search for specific kinds of schemas.
 Not all schemas need to be created from scratch.
 It is a good practice to utilize the ones that are already in use.

 <figure markdown>
   ![8008](../../imgs/schema-explorer.png){ width="1000"}